ericvolp12/jetstream/README.md

   - `handle`
   - `profile`

-A maximal example using all flags looks like:
+A maximal example using all parameters looks like:
 ```
 ws://localhost:8080/subscribe?format=cbor&compress=true&wantedTypes=post&wantedTypes=like&wantedTypes=follow
 ```